 Whilst testosterone does not increase your risk of prostate cancer, if you develop prostate cancer it’s unbeknown to the exogenous testosterone that you are administering.
 Prostate cancer is androgen receptive, meaning that it feeds off of testosterone.
 This is why we regularly monitor your Prostate Specific Antigen (PSA) level AND if you’re over 40, you will be subject to the yearly dreaded digital rectal examination, which is used as a screening tool alongside measuring your PSA.

 We are pioneering the future of TRT.
 No other clinic has a better understanding or appreciation of Testosterone Deficiency Syndrome and its management.
-If you don’t believe me, please familiarise yourself with our blogs, our Facebook page, our website forum and our independent closed Facebook group ‘TRT in the UK ‘.
+If you don’t believe me, please familiarise yourself with our blogs, our Facebook page and our independent closed Facebook group ‘TRT in the UK ‘.

 Out with the old and in with the new.
 The Men’s Health Clinic, working with nature, not against it.